 Appetizers don’t have to be heavy or greasy.
 This recipe combines crisp tomato, creamy avocado, and salty tuna for a truly fresh dish.
-Three ounces of raw tuna provide a whopping 20 grams of protein for less than 100 calories.
+Three ounces of provide a whopping 20 grams of protein for less than 100 calories.

 5. Sesame Coconut Chicken

 If you think going paleo means saying goodbye to your favorite crispy deep fried foods, think again.
 Here’s a recipe that uses almond flour and coconut to coat juicy chicken.
 There’s a load of yummy spices too, including picante cayenne.
 It’s important to note that this recipe uses a yogurt-based dipping sauce, which most paleo dieters consider off limits.